Trade guide

 • Health and safety improvements

-• Automation and digitalization projects
+• Automation and digitalisation projects

 Maintenance engineers work in manufacturing, food processing, pharmaceuticals, utilities, hospitals, airports, and many other critical industries.